Eleven cloves of garlic. For ONE sauce. Not sorry about it.

 Measure out all ingredients so you’re ready to move quickly once cooking begins.

-Step 2: Build the Butter Garlic Base
+Step 2: Simmer the Garlic Butter

 - 5 tbsp butter